 The Giant American History Timeline, Book 1: Pre-Colonization - Reconstruction and Book 2: 1870s - Present is a set of two books that can be used together as your core organizing resources for a one-year study of U.S. history.
 While students will need to do additional reading and research, the books lay out a comprehensive, chronological program that should cover all of the content required for U.S. history through the use of reproducible activity sheets.
-The books are ideal for grades four through eight, but they can be used beyond those levels.
+The books are ideal for grades four through eight but can be used beyond those levels.

 Each book has eight units.
 While all units present history chronologically, three units in each book cover larger themes that overlap many of the time periods.
 For example, in Book 1, there are five units: the period of exploration and discovery, the colonial period, the revolutionary period, the creation of the Constitution, and the Civil War/Reconstruction era.
 The other three units address the expansion of the country, the “Age of Advancements,” and social issues throughout the entire period of 1790 through 1860.
 In the second book, the three topics stretching over many time periods are, “Industrial Growth and Technological Advancement,” “Big Business and Social Reform,” and “America and the World.”